 When one section of a railroad track is out of alignment, the train derails.
-It’s the same with the goals of a business.
-If just one team doesn’t understand the company’s mission, the positive momentum of the business can be at stake.
+It’s the same with the organizational goals of a business.
+If just one team doesn’t understand the organizational mission, the positive momentum of the business can be at stake.

 But defining your mission and spreading the message isn’t enough.
 In fact, studies suggest that although 65% of organizations have an agreed-upon strategy, only 14% of employees understand it, and less than 10% of all organizations successfully execute it.

-So, how do you get all employees on the same page?
+So, how do you get individual employee engagement to enact the organizational strategy?
 Organizational alignment.
 Here are three time-tested methods for getting all team members to understand—and enact—the company’s mission.

-Dr. John Paul Kotter, Professor of Leadership, Emeritus, at Harvard Business School, author, and founder of the management consulting firm Kotter International, created this organizational change strategy.
-It outlines eight steps for creating an aligned enterprise:
+Dr. John Paul Kotter, Professor of Leadership, Emeritus, at Harvard Business School, author, and founder of the management consulting firm Kotter International, created this organizational change business strategy.
+It outlines eight steps for creating an aligned organization:

 - Create Urgency: Talk about the need for change, so the urgency for it can build and feed on itself.